rust-lang/book/nostarch/chapter18.md

 language must have to be considered object oriented.
 Rust is influenced by many programming paradigms, including OOP; for example, we explored the features that came from functional programming in Chapter 13.
-Arguably, OOP languages share certain common characteristics, namely objects, encapsulation, and inheritance.
+Arguably, OOP languages share certain common characteristics—namely, objects, encapsulation, and inheritance.
 Let’s look at what each of those characteristics means and whether Rust supports it.